pyy2/Cloud_Computing/2/readme.md

 4. Proof that you can orchestrate these containers in a kubernetes deployment shown below, ie.

-K8S deployment for Sentiment Analyzer
+Submit the terminal output what you have done for this step, including the commands below after the deployment

-    Submit the terminal output what you have done for this step, including the commands below after the deployment kubectl get pods --output=wide
+    kubectl get pods --output=wide
     kubectl get service --output=wide
     kubectl get deployment --output=wide
 Submit screen capture of the web UI as a result of input "Kubernetes is not easy to understand"